alioso/d8-front-end-development/adding_jquery_to_drupal_and_understanding_the_basic_syntax.md

 # Adding jQuery to Drupal and Understanding the basic Syntax

-As we've seen in a previous chapter, while jQuery ships with Drupal, it is not being loaded by default, but we called it in our ```bear_skin.libraries.yml``` along a with a couple helpful libraries.
+As we've seen in a previous chapter, while jQuery ships with Drupal, it is not being loaded by default, but we called it in our ```bear_skin.libraries.yml``` along with a with a couple helpful libraries.

 ```
 global_scripts: